mspncp/gosu-wiki/To Do.md

   * Apply colorKey AFTER splitting the bitmap into tiles, not before!
   * rename userDocs to userDocuments
   * Fix: :align=>:center doesn't work without also passing :width (not intuitive)
-  * Rename Icon to Icon.icns in .app wrapper
   * Investigate Gosu bug: TextInput doesn't stop KbP/KbB from being sent to button\_down on Windows
   * Fix NSAutoreleaseNoPool leaks in Gosu
 ## Gosu 0.9.x+